FallenAstaroth/stink/docs/en.md

   * [CMD](#CMD)

 ### Current features
-1. Collecting cookies and passwords of the following browsers: Chrome, Opera, Opera GX.
+1. Collecting cookies and passwords of the following browsers: Chrome, Opera, Opera GX, Microsoft Edge.
 2. Sending collected data as an archive to Telegram.
 3. Running in a separate thread.
 4. Screenshots.